SunSharks/shiftplan_of_harmony/README.md

 * Create view to edit only new jobs.
 * Competences --> Create file upload (*.txt)
-* Show competences text as info text on hover
+* [DONE] Show competences text as info text on hover
 * Button to view competences text as whole Document (optional)
 * Download button for competences text.
+* Number input in jobbox for twins (dublicate jobs).

 ### prios
 #### index